 When you are considering receiving a dental implant, we will discuss the pros and cons with you, such as options that are easier to clean and others that are more affordable.
 Together, we decide on the best choice for your individual needs.

 A vital benefit of dental implants is that, in all their applications, they help deter bone loss.

 We provide the following teeth replacement options using dental implants:

-For patients who need to replace a single tooth, our doctors recommend a dental implant topped with a porcelain crown.
+For patients who need to replace a single tooth, Dr. Bakuri recommends a dental implant topped with a porcelain crown.
 This combination looks, feels and functions just like a natural tooth.

 Denture wearers are well acquainted with the pitfalls of loose, ill-fitting and uncomfortable dentures.
-Dr. Bakuri and Dr. Azarnoush offer a solution for supporting your dentures and deterring bone loss through the placement of dental implants.
+Dr. Bakuri offers a solution for supporting your dentures and deterring bone loss through the placement of dental implants.

 With an implant-supported denture, there's no more adhesives, clicking, slipping or embarrassment that are associated with normal dentures.
-Our doctors can work with your dentist to embed implants that are retrofitted to your existing dentures to provide you with up to 90% of normal chewing ability.
+Dr. Bakuri can work with your dentist to embed implants that are retrofitted to your existing dentures to provide you with up to 90% of normal chewing ability.